 - 1. Go to Settings.

 - 2. On Android 11, touch Display > Advanced.

 - 3. On Android 13, touch Display.

-- 4. Touch Touch Panel UI.
+- 4. Touch Touch panel mode.

 - 5. Select:

 - Stylus and Finger (Screen Protector OFF) to use a finger or a stylus on the screen without a screen

 protector.

 - Glove and Finger (Screen Protector OFF) to use a finger or a gloved finger on the screen without a screen protector.

 - Stylus and Finger (Screen Protector ON) to use a finger or a stylus on the screen with a screen

 protector.

 - Glove and Finger (Screen Protector ON) to use a finger or a gloved finger on the screen with a screen protector.

-- Finger Only to use a finger on the screen (default).
+- Finger Only to use a finger (no gloves) on the screen (default).

-- 6. Touch Home.
+- 6. Touch the Home button.